 I show the attitudes of warmth, trust and a nonjudgmental style in the counselling relationship and our sessions will be in a comfortable, peaceful counselling studio.

 Training, qualifications & experience

 I have been working with people's wellbeing for 15 years, as a community mediator, a mental health worker and a tai chi teacher.
 I have been studying psychology since my degree in 2001, then at Edinburgh University and most recently with a COSCA accredited Counselling Diploma.
 My method of counselling provides the honesty and openness which allows you to find trust in yourself and the wonderful liberation this brings.

 I have training in mindfulness which is about using the present as a way to deflect negative or obsessive thinking, but I will always be guided by the direction you want to go in, not by a prescribed set of questions or techniques which must be followed.
-You are the expert in yourself and you have the capacity to make whatever change is going to best serve you.
+You are the expert in yourself and you have the capacity to make whatever change is going to serve you best.

 College of Sexual and Relationship Therapists (COSCA)